 The second step involves comparing the spectra in the \BAN and \BN geometries, and following their doping evolutions around $p_c$ at fixed temperatures.
-Importantly, we succeded in measuring the \BAN and \BN Raman responses of each crystal on the same laser spot (see SM).
+Importantly, we succeeded in measuring the \BAN and \BN Raman responses of each crystal on the same laser spot (see SM).
 We first show in Fig.~\ref{fig2} representative $\chi^{\prime \prime}_{\BAN} (\omega)$ (red/grey) and $\chi^{\prime \prime}_{\BN} (\omega)$ (black) Raman responses, at $10~K$ (superconducting state) and at $110~K$ (normal state) for selected doping levels.
 The Raman shift is expressed in units of the superconducting gap $\Delta_0 (p)$, in order to compare better samples with varying gap values.
-Note that, both in the superconducting and the normal states, the \BAN response increases continuously in magnitude compared to the \BN response for $p \leq 0.22$, consistent with earlier studies~\cite{Venturini,Blanc,Hewitt,Munnikes,Masui1,Masui2,Naeini,Gasparov}.
+Note that, both in the superconducting and the normal states, the \BAN response increases continuously in magnitude compared to the \BN response for $p \leq 0.22$, consistently with earlier studies~\cite{Venturini1,Blanc,Hewitt,Munnikes,Masui1,Masui2,Naeini,Gasparov}.
 However, the crucial finding of the current work is that this trend changes and the \BAN response starts to decrease beyond 0.22 doping.

 The above non-monotonic doping dependence is best quantified by extracting the ratio of the integrated intensities $I_{B_{1g}}/I_{B_{2g}}$ from the Raman responses $\chi^{\prime \prime}_{\nu} (\omega)$ using Eq.~\ref{eq:1}.
 Studying the intensity ratio, rather than the absolute intensities, allow us to avoid spurious effects due to non intrinsic intensity modulations that may occur when passing from one crystal to another (cf.SM).
 Note that, in principle $I_{\BAN}$ contains not only the contribution of the electronic background (which is what we are interested in), but also that of the phonon peaked sharply at 300 cm$^{-1}$ (see the dotted line in Fig.~\ref{fig1}).
-However, by comparing the current spectra with that obtained using 647.1 nm laser line, in which the phonon peak is absent, we are able to confirm that $I_{\BAN}$, and especially its doping dependence, is mostly due to the electronic background\footnote{the phonon peak contribution is less than 3\% of the total integrated area}.
+However, by comparing the current spectra with that obtained using 647.1 nm laser line, in which the phonon peak is absent, we are able to confirm that $I_{\BAN}$, and especially its doping dependence, is mostly due to the electronic background \cite{note1}.